 With diagnosis and treatment, the affects of anemia can be greatly reduced.
 Anemia is usually diagnosed by measuring HGB and hematocrit (HCT).
 HCT is the percentage of RBCs in the blood.
 HGB and HCT are measured as part of a routine blood test called a complete blood count (CBC).
 A CBC should be done as part of your regular health exams.

 - HGB levels for women should be about 12 grams per deciliter (g/dL) – a HGB level of less than 6.5 g/dL is very dangerous and could be life-threatening.

 - HCT levels for women should be 35 percent to 46 percent.

 The treatment for anemia depends on the cause:

-- If bleeding is the cause of the problem, the source of the bleeding should be found and controlled.
+- If bleeding is the cause of the problem, it is important to find and control the source of the bleeding

 - If iron levels are low, as they often are in women, your health care provider will suggest ways to increase the amount of iron in your blood.
 You may be able to change your diet to include foods with a lot of iron.
 Iron is found in dark, leafy greens (collards, spinach, kale, chard), red meat, beans (chickpeas, lentils, soybeans), seafood (mollusks such as oysters, clams, scallops), and fortified bread and cereals.
 Taking iron tablets can also raise levels.
 Talk to your health care provider before taking extra iron.